KNOWLEDGE BASE Government - Law In the United Kingdom

 The UK public elects Members of Parliament (MPs) to represent their interests and concerns in the House of Commons.
 Parliament has MPs from areas across England, Scotland, Wales, and Northern Ireland.
 The party with the largest number of members forms the government.
 The House of Commons alone is responsible for making the decisions on financial bills, such as proposing new taxes.
 The House of Lords can consider these bills, but cannot amend or block them.

 The House of Lords was created to be independent from but to complement the House of Commons.
-The Lords are appointed by the Queen on the advice of the Prime Minister.
+The Lords are appointed by the Queen on the advice of the Prime Minister, and the House of Lords has undergone reforms to reduce its hereditary membership and increase independent expertise.
 The two Houses work together to scrutinize the government work and to make and pass new laws.

 Through devolution, a national Parliament in Scotland, a national Assembly in Wales, and a national Assembly in Northern Ireland were created in the late 1990s.
 This means some matters at varying levels were transferred to the UK nations.